texrob20/techie-blog/README.md

 Users who are logged in will have the option to logout.
 Logging out ends the session and prevents the user from adding or editing until they log back in.

 ### Sign Up
 The sign up page asks the user to create a username and password.
 Once the user creates an account, they will be directed to login to begin submitting post and comments.
+After a successful sign up the user will be directed to their dashboard to begin adding posts.

+The signup function checks for duplicate usernames and does not allow the user to create a username that is already in use.

 ## Deployed Application